sunnyfeelsfine/sunnyfeelsfine/README.md

 # :sunny: Sunny Makes Promises :sunny:
 Hey, I'm Sunny!!!
 I'm a junior at Rutgers majoring in Computer Science.
 I'm interested in a lot of stuff from web design, software design, data analysis, video game development, machine learning, and *tons* of other stuff I probably forgot about.
-This account will probably just be used to keep all my random personal projects about stuff that interests me lmao :sob:
+I do a lot of projects but I rarely ever finish them so I want to hold myself accountable with a public github account lmao :sob:

 ### Completed
 ##### [react-sunny:sunny:](https://sunnymakespromises.com/react-sunny)